andrewfenn/fendeb/README.md

 For building a package with an environment

-    $ fendeb make somepackage.dsc
+    $ fendeb build somepackage.dsc

 Changing Environments
 ------------

-Your current environment is set in `~/.fendeb/current-build`.
-You can set any environment which you have already created that is listed in `~/.fendeb/available-builds`.
+Your current environment is set in `~/.fendeb/current-env`.
+You can set any environment which you have already created that is listed in `~/.fendeb/available-envs`.

 To switch to a different environment you either type

-    $ fendeb build
+    $ fendeb env

 and then select from the interactive prompt, or you can type

-    $ fendeb build debian/stable/amd64
+    $ fendeb env debian/stable/amd64

 which will switch your environment to the Debian Stable AMD64 environment, assuming you have already created that environment.